Lightning-Universe/lightning-flash/docs/source/template/data.rst

 We perform two additional steps here to improve the user experience:

 1. We set the ``num_classes`` attribute on the ``dataset``.
 If ``num_classes`` is set, it is automatically made available as a property of the :class:`~flash.core.data.data_module.DataModule`.
 2. We create and set a :class:`~flash.core.data.io.input.LabelsState`.
-The labels provided here will be shared with the :class:`~flash.core.classification.Labels` serializer, so the user doesn't need to provide them.
+The labels provided here will be shared with the :class:`~flash.core.classification.Labels` output, so the user doesn't need to provide them.

 Here's the code for the ``TemplateSKLearnInput.load_data`` method: